 Here’s how two west coast energy producers created a joint partnership through creative problem-solving whereby each side met its objectives.
 Southern California Edison Co. and Bonneville Power Administration were the negotiating sides.

-In 1991, the two parties conceived of a way to help the Columbia River salmon in the Pacific Northwest, while improving the polluted air of southern California, and they managed this feat without spending any money in the process!
+In 1991, the two sides conceived of a way to help the Columbia River salmon in the Pacific Northwest.
+At the same time, their idea would improve the polluted air of southern California.
+They managed this feat without spending any money in the process!

-Later, in the fall and winter months, California Edison returned the power back to Bonneville Power Administration that it had borrowed during the preceding summer months.
+Later, in the fall and winter months, California Edison returned the power that it had borrowed during the preceding summer months back to Bonneville Power Administration.
 As a result, Bonneville had very little need to run its coal-fired and oil plants during the summer months.

-This was truly a win-win agreement.
-The exchange of power, roughly equivalent to about 100,000 households improved the migration of the salmon, thereby increasing their survival rates and expanding the fish population.
-Additionally, air pollution was reduced significantly as Bonneville didn’t have to resort to smog producing plants during the stifling and oft smoggy summer months that normally occur.
-What kind of impact?
+Additionally, there was a significant reduction in air pollution.
+This was because Bonneville didn’t have to resort to smog-producing plants during the stifling and oft smoggy summer months.
+What was the impact?
 It’s been estimated the saving was about equivalent to taking about 5,000 cars off the highways.
 The best part of all was that absolutely no money exchanged hands in the entire process.
-Pretty smart, eh?
+Pretty smart example of creative problem-solving, eh?